Credential Stuffing

 How Dregs Detects Credential Stuffing

 A credential stuffing attack looks very different from normal login behavior, even when the credentials are correct.
 The password might match, but the visitor behind it has a profile that no legitimate user would produce.
-Dregs sees the attack from multiple angles at once.
+Dregs sees the attack from multiple angles at once, and every score opens into the observations behind it, so you can see exactly why a session was flagged.

 Login Velocity